 For my own content, I write 5 tweets for each new post.
 Each tweet is scheduled once during the first six days that the blog post is live.
 Then I schedule one tweet per month, repeating every five months.
 With this system, each of my evergreen posts gets shared monthly and the tweets rotate, which keeps the feed from being too repetitive.

 I can adjust this schedule according to the nature of the post.
 If a post is time sensitive, then I would not schedule it to repeat or I would set an end date for the repeats.
-For example, tweets about my 2016 Reader Survey will end in December.
+For example, tweets about my 2016 Reader Survey ended in December.

 I touch each tweet twice; first to schedule it the week of the blog post and next to start a repeating schedule that will go on until I decide to stop it.

 This may sound complicated but never fear.
 I have step-by-step instructions that will walk you through setting up your free accounts, creating the IFTTT recipe, and building out your Twitter library in Google Calendar.